chipweinberger/flutter_pcm_sound/README.md

 // invoked whenever we need to feed more samples to the platform void onFeed(int remainingFrames) async {
-    // you can use 'remainingFrames' to feed more/less as needed List<int> frame = scale.generate(periods: 100);
+    // you could use 'remainingFrames' to feed very precisely.
+    // But here we just load a few thousand samples everytime we run low.
+    List<int> frame = scale.generate(periods: 100);
     await FlutterPcmSound.feed(PcmArrayInt16.fromList(frame));
 }